jowo-io/next-auth-pubkey/examples/plain-js/README.md

 ## About

-This example demonstrates how to configure `next-auth-lightning-provider` in a plain JavaScript app (without TypeScript).
+This example demonstrates how to configure `next-auth-pubkey-provider` in a plain JavaScript app (without TypeScript).

 > ⚠️ WARNING using `node-persist` is not recommended in lambda or edge environments.
 >